neo-project/docs/tutorial/en-us/9-smartContract/Smart_Contract_basics.md

 ```
 ##  Contract structure

-Every Smart Contract inherits the `SmartContract` base class which is in the NEO framework and provides some basic methods.
+Every Smart Contract inherits the `SmartContract` base class which is in the Neo framework and provides some basic methods.

 The `NEO` namespace is the API provided by the Neo blockchain, providing a way to access the block-chain data and manipulate the persistent store.
 These APIs are divided into two categories:

 1. Blockchain ledger.
 The contract can access all the data on the entire blockchain through interops layer, including complete blocks and transactions, as well as each of their fields.

 2. Persistent store.
-Each application contract deployed on NEO has a storage space that can only be accessed by the contract itself.
+Each application contract deployed on Neo has a storage space that can only be accessed by the contract itself.
 These methods provided can access the data in the contract.

 ## Constract property
 Inside the contract class, the property defined with `static readonly` or `const` is the contract property which can be used as constants and can not be changed.
 For instance, when we want to define a Owner of that contract or the factor number which will be used in the later asset transfer, we can define these constants in this way: